tidyverse/tidyverse.org/content/blog/postprocessing-preview/index.md

 </div>

 tailors must be fitted before they can predict on new data.
 For adjustments like [`adjust_probability_threshold()`](https://tailor.tidymodels.org/reference/adjust_probability_threshold.html), there's no training that actually happens at the [`fit()`](https://generics.r-lib.org/reference/fit.html) step besides recording the name and type of relevant variables.
-For other adjustments, like numeric calibration with [`adjust_numeric_calibration()`](https://tailor.tidymodels.org/reference/adjust_numeric_calibration.html), parameters are actually estimated at the [`fit()`](https://generics.r-lib.org/reference/fit.html) step and separate data should be used to train the postprocessor and evaluate its performance.
+For other adjustments, like numeric calibration with [`adjust_numeric_calibration()`](https://tailor.tidymodels.org/reference/adjust_numeric_calibration.html), parameters are actually estimated at the [`fit()`](https://generics.r-lib.org/reference/fit.html) stage and separate data should be used to train the postprocessor and evaluate its performance.
 More on this in [Tailors in context](#tailors-in-context).

 In this case, though, we can [`fit()`](https://generics.r-lib.org/reference/fit.html) on the whole dataset.
 The resulting object is still a tailor, but is now flagged as trained.